 - Extra money: if you are trying to save money for your next vacation or build an emergency fund, making some extra money will help you get there faster.

 With the resale market expected to grow to up to $41B by 2022, it looks like secondhand stores (both physical and online) are becoming much more desirable since the thrill of the hunt for gently used fashion is only becoming more and more enticing.

 Let’s see how you can get in on the action.

 Well, it really depends on what you are trying to sell.
-Sites online are becoming more specialized and in this list, you’ll find many options that will help you to find the perfect fit for your style.
+Sites online are becoming more specialized, and in this list, you’ll find many options that will help you find the perfect fit for your style.

 Here is the most up-to-date list of the best places to sell clothes today.